projecttacoma/measure-repository/service/README.md

 Once MongoDB is running on your machine, run the `npm start` command in this directory to start up the Measure Repository Service server at `localhost:3000`.

-You can also start the Measure Repository Service server in the root directory by running the `npm run start:backend` command.
+You can also start the Measure Repository Service server in the root directory by running the `npm run start:service` command.

 You can also run `npm run start:clean`, which will reset the database before starting up the Measure Repository Service server.